Risyandi/learn-golang/README.md

 # learn-golang
-a repository to documentation and practice go language
+A repository to documentation and practice go language. in this repository, I will description step by step learn golang from best source.